USC-Brookings Schaeffer Initiative for Health Policy

-Richard G. Frank, PhD, is the Margaret T. Morris Professor of Health Economics in the Department of Health Care Policy at Harvard Medical School.
+Richard G. Frank, PhD, is the Director of the USC-Brookings Schaeffer Initiative for Health Policy and the Margaret T. Morris Professor of Health Economics in the Department of Health Care Policy at Harvard Medical School.
 His research is focused on the economics of mental health and substance abuse care, long term care financing policy, health care competition, implementation of health reform, and disability policy.

 Dr. Frank has nothing to disclose.